Bangasternus orientalis: Habitat

 Spotted and diffuse knapweed are weed species that can be found throughout the northern tier of states and as far south as Nebraska and Virginia.
 These highly competitive weed species favor and establish quickly on disturbed sites and overgrazed rangeland.
 Both weeds will invade well established grassland communities and out compete the native vegetation.
 The release of B. fausti is part of a program to introduce a complex of spotted and diffuse knapweed enemies to help control these weeds.

-Field Identification
+Field identification

 Several insects have been released for control of yellow starthistle.
 B. orientalis can be distinguished from the other seed head beetles, Eustenopus villosus and Larinus curtus, by its much shorter and blunt snout.
 B. orientalis also has much shorter body hairs than E. villosus.

-Pests Attacked

-B. fausti is considered host specific and limited to a few species in the genus Centaurea, specifically C. diffusa (diffuse knapweed), C. maculosa (spotted knapweed), C. calcitrapa (purple star-thistle), C. squarrosa (squarrose knapweed), and will rarely attack C. solstitialis (yellow star- thistle), all of which are introduced weeds.
-Extensive host specificity tests were conducted in the field and laboratory in Europe before B. fausti was cleared and released in the United States.

 Availability

 This beetle is readily available wherever yellow starthistle is found.
 Adults can be collected from spring through early summer.
 However, because its impacts are usually secondary relative to E. villosus, and because it is likely already present at most starthistle sites, redistribution may be unnecessary.